 Our advice for any family who wants to pursue this lifestyle is to just do it.
 Too much thinking is literally paralyzing.
 Let go, the worse thing that can happen is you return home, having traveled, having seen more than you ever dreamed possible, learned more than you ever thought, and become closer to each other than you ever could have been.

 How Do You Give Each Child The Love and Attention They Need?

 This is the easiest question to answer.
 I am always around.
 I am always with them.
 I know each of my children inside and out.
 I can take one look at them and know instantly what they are feeling and what they need.
 I am so connected, I know what’s going on even when I can’t see them.
 Every single one of my kids has a drastically different personality than the other.
 They each have different talents, different interests, and different needs.

 The most amazing thing about a large family is our cohesiveness.
-My youngest daughter, Ellyy is the luckiest infant in the world.
-She is always being held and loved by someone!
-Our 2nd youngest, Emmy is the luckiest toddler I know.
+My youngest son, Coby, is the luckiest baby in the world.
+He is always being held and loved by someone!
+Our 2nd youngest, Elly is the luckiest toddler I know.
 She gets more attention and her needs are met faster and more efficiently that any other toddler I know.
-She cries and there are 11 people to jump and comfort.
+She cries and there are 13 people to jump and comfort.
 It’s that way for all the kids, young and old.
 It’s common to see one of the younger kids hugging their older brothers and sisters to make them feel better.
 They know each other intuitively, as I do.
 We are in tune to each other emotionally and are exceptionally strong because of it.
 We show our love by making each other smile.

 My goal as a parent is to raise strong independent adults who will go out into the world and contribute to society, not drain it.
 In order to accomplish this there is a huge emphasis on doing for yourselves and for others.
 Putting yourself last is an important lesson to learn, and it’s a lost lesson for sure.
 It is how you show love, because after all love is a verb … an action word.